machine learning +

 Which Checkpointer Should You Pick?

-How Do You Peek at the Current State?
+How Do You Peek Inside the State with get_state?

-Your graph now has memory across calls.
-But what if you want to peek at what’s stored without running it again?
-Call get_state().
-It gives back a StateSnapshot — a read-only view of where the graph stands right now.
+You’ve wired up saving.
+But what if you want to look inside the graph without running it again? get_state() hands you a StateSnapshot — a full picture of where things stand right now.

 python